Henry Cisneros

 Henry Gabriel Cisneros (born June 11, 1947) is an American politician and businessman.
-He served as the mayor of San Antonio, Texas, from 1981 to 1989, the second Latino mayor of a major American city and the city's first since 1842 (when Juan Seguín was forced out of office).
-A Democrat, Cisneros served as the 10th Secretary of Housing and Urban Development (HUD) in the administration of President Bill Clinton from 1993 to 1997.
-As HUD Secretary, Cisneros was credited with initiating the revitalization of many public housing developments and with formulating policies that contributed to achieving the nation's highest ever rate of home ownership.
-In his role as the President's chief representative to the cities, Cisneros personally worked in more than two hundred cities spread over all fifty states.
-Cisneros' decision to leave the HUD position and not serve a second term was overshadowed by controversy involving payments to his former mistress.
+He served as the mayor of San Antonio, Texas, from 1981 to 1989.
+He was the second Latino mayor of a major American city and the city's first since 1842.
+A Democrat, Cisneros served as the 10th Secretary of Housing and Urban Development (HUD) in the Clinton Administration from 1993 to 1997.
+As HUD Secretary, Cisneros was credited with initiating the revitalization of many public housing developments and with formulating policies that contributed to achieving the nation's highest-ever rate of homeownership.
+In his role as the President's chief representative to the cities, Cisneros worked in more than two hundred cities across the United States.
+Concurrently with deciding to leave the HUD position, reports surfaced of alleged payments to his former mistress.

-Prior to his Cabinet position, Cisneros served four terms as the mayor of his hometown of San Antonio, from 1981 to 1989.
-As mayor, Cisneros worked to rebuild the city's economic base, recruited convention business, attracted high tech industries, increased the level of tourism, and worked to bring more jobs to San Antonio.
-Before his tenure as mayor, Cisneros was elected to three two-year terms on the city council, on which he served from 1975 to 1981.

-Throughout his career in politics and business, Cisneros has remained actively involved with housing development and urban revitalization.
-Cisneros is also an active advocate for the Latino community.
-He has and continues to serve on corporate boards, as well as chairing and serving on several non-profit boards to promote Latinos and the immigrant population.
-Cisneros has authored, edited, or collaborated on several books and is an in-demand public speaker.

-After public office, Cisneros served as president and COO for the Spanish-language network Univision from 1997 to 2000 before forming American City Vista to work with the nation's leading homebuilders to create homes priced within the range of average families.
-That company evolved to become CityView where Cisneros is chairman.
-He is a partner in the minority owned investment banking firm Siebert Cisneros Shank & Co.